sahin88/ReactJS_SpringBoot_Redux_Flying_Spagetti_Monster_App/readme.md

-# The holy flying spagetti monster web page
+# The Modern FullStack with SpringBoot ReactJs and Redux Web App

 ## App Info

-Via this app you register to holy flying spagetti monster!
+Via this app, user can login  make CRUD on the web

+## Used Technologies
+Mysql
+Spring Boot
+Spring Data JPA & Hibernate
+Redux
+ReactJs

 ## Online demo